miguelmaroune/FooBarQuix/README.md

   - Volumes:
        -  Binds the input.txt file from the host to /input/input.txt within the container for reading.
        -  Maps the output directory on the host to /output for writing results.
-  -  h2-database:
-      -  Description: Provides an embedded H2 database for the Spring Boot application during local development.
-      - Ports: Exposes the H2 console on port 8082 for database management.

 **Running Locally**